gshipley/enterprise_training/AdminTraining.md

   	-v, --version             Display version information

-##**Create new application**
+##**Create a new application**

-It is very easy to create an OpenShift Enterprise application using rhc.
+It is very easy to create an OpenShift Enterprise application using *rhc*.
 The command to create an application is *rhc app create* and it requires two mandatory arguments:

 * **Application Name (-a or --app)** : The name of the application.
-Name can only contain alpha-numeric characters and at max contain only 32 characters.
+The application name can only contain alpha-numeric characters and at max contain only 32 characters.

-* **Type (-t or --type)**: The type is used to specify which runtime to use.
+* **Type (-t or --type)**: The type is used to specify which language runtime to use.

 Create a directory to hold your OpenShift Enterprise code projects: